mbmoin/CMPUT690-GradProject/README.md

 should be stored in Google Drive following the directory structure from submitted the code.

 ## Data:
-Dataset available at:  https://zenodo.org/record/5776081#.YljDSujMI2w \n GoogleNews-vectors-negative300.bin.gz available at: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing
+Dataset is available at:  https://zenodo.org/record/5776081#.YljDSujMI2w

+GoogleNews-vectors-negative300.bin.gz available at: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing